jeffreybiles/simpler-ember-sparks-website/The Meta Guide to Upgrading Ember.md

 ----
 ember-cli 1.13.9 has a new destroyApp helper.
 Theres an [ember-watson task](https://github.com/abuiles/ember-watson#ember-watsonuse-destroy-app-helper-path) to help you upgrade.

-PostScript
+<a name="credits-and-comments"></a>Credits
 ----

 I’d like to thank altSchool, which commissioned the first version of this document.
 They’re wonderful to work with, they’re doing amazing work, and they’re hiring Ember devs.
 Find out more by visiting https://www.altschool.com/jobs.

-If you enjoyed this, I’m putting out new videos about Ember every week on emberscreencasts.com.
+If you enjoyed this, I’m putting out new videos about Ember every week at [emberscreencasts.com](www.emberscreencasts.com).
 You might enjoy learning from them.